 Registering the application on Facebook

-First, it is necessary to create a Windows application in WINDEV using Facebook authentication and/or the Facebook API.
+First, it is necessary to create a site in WEBDEV using Facebook authentication and/or the Facebook API.

 Let's see the steps to follow (valid at the time this page was written):